7 min read

-Staff Accounts have been a game changer over the past few years.
+Staff Accounts have been a game-changer over the past few years.
 This tool allows business owners to radically shift and organize their online business infrastructure into teams and tiers.

 It allows for confidential information concerning the business’s holdings and long term plans to be more guarded within an organization.
 At the same time, it also protects customer data and customer privacy.

 For example, instead of a marketing intern having access to all or no data, they have access to a predetermined limit.
-Likewise, an intern on the custom support team can be set up to have access to more data that is pertinent to assisting customers.
+Likewise, an intern on the customer support team can be set up to have access to more data that is pertinent to assisting customers.

 Get a Grasp on Your Data Collection